SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ```

 The JSON objects within the `verifiableCredential` list are the full signed JSON structures (including the "proof" section) as individually created in the previous steps.
 They are omitted and replaced by placeholders here for readability.
+Please note, there is a missmatch between Gaia-X official documentation and  implementation of GXDCH Compliance Service for Tagus release.
+According to [Gaia-X specification](https://gaia-x.gitlab.io/policy-rules-committee/compliance-document/Process/) Compliance Service requires a [W3C Verifiable Presentation](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations) as input.
+A Verifiable Presentation is a set of Verifiable Credentials, whose auhtorsip can be cryptographically verified.
+I.e. each Verifiable Presenation MUST contain at least one "proof" section.
+In constrast to that, Compliance Service accepts Verifiable Presentations without "proof" section, which is just a presenation according to W3C Verifiable Standard 1.1.
+This missmatch was already [reported](https://gitlab.com/gaia-x/technical-committee/identity-credentials-and-access-management-working-group/icam/-/issues/72) by community.

 We simply send this request body to `https://compliance.lab.gaia-x.eu/v1-staging/api/credential-offers` and as a response we receive yet another Verifiable Credential, assumed that the Gaia-X Compliance Service can successfully validate the signature of each individual credential contained in the Verifiable Presentation.

-This time, the received credential does not contain the whole input structure again, which would include the full JSON representation of all Verifiable Credentials included in the Verifiable Presentation.
+This time, the received credential does not contain the whole input structure again, which would include the full JSON representation of all Gaia-X Credentials included in the Verifiable Presentation.
 Instead, credentials are only referenced by their subject ID and a hash of their content as received by the Gaia-X Compliance Service:

 ```json